opentrials/registers/README.md

 ### ClinicalTrials.gov

+Many options for scraping Clinical Trials exist.
+It is the largest source for structured clinical trials data.
+The scraper we will use has been started here:

 https://github.com/roll/clinicaltrials-scraper

 ### ISRCTN.org

-Nascent scraper for morph.io for ISRCTN.
+This is currently a very basic scraper for scraping ISRCTN (currently only downloading identifiers e.g. ISRCTN41598423, but can be easily extended).

 https://github.com/annapowellsmith/isrctn

 ### EU Clinical Trials Register (EU-CTR)

-Potentially useful R package for retrieving both CT and EU data.
+There are comparatively few options for scraping EU Clinical Trials Register data, but a potentially useful R package for retrieving both CT and EU data exists here.

 https://github.com/rfhb/ctrdata

 ### Australian New Zealand Clinical Trials Registry (ANZCTR)

+There is an existing scraper written for scraping data from the Australia and New Zealand register here:

 https://classic.scraperwiki.com/scrapers/australia_new_zealand_clinical_trials/